 6. Avoid Extensive Cardio (initially)

-In my opinion Cardio is one of the most important physical activity for all of Us.
+In my, opinion Cardio is one of the most important physical activities for all of Us.
 Cardio keeps you healthy.
 If you want to live a healthy lifestyle, keep your heart healthy.
 Your heart is your most important muscle and nothing helps it more than cardio.

 Extensive cardio though will burn the calories you are taking to increase your weight.
-Do not drop cardio completely but keep it to about 15-20 minutes of low intensity cardio in the first month or two.
-Once you see impact of your efforts showing up as higher muscle mass then sit and analyze your routine and identify what is working for you.
+Do not drop cardio completely but keep it to about 15-20 minutes of low-intensity cardio in the first month or two.
+Once you see the impact of your efforts showing up as higher muscle mass then sit and analyze your routine and identify what is working for you.

 At this time you will know better about exercise and nutrition.
 So if you want to increase your cardio go ahead and do so, but increase your calorie intake to adjust for the extra burnout.

 Do not drop cardio completely.
 Always keep it as part of your workouts.
 Cardio exercises will improve nutrient delivery to your muscles and increase your recovery time.

 7. Focus on Compound Exercises (and avoid isolation exercises)

 As a hard gainer, you need to focus on working out your largest muscle for gain.
 Core exercises with low reps and heavy weights are the best way to gain weight and increase muscle mass.
 Isolation exercises by definition will not help you to reach your goals.